TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          ->numRows

    Description
-         Returns the number of rows resulting from the select
+         Returns the number of rows resulting from the supplied SELECT query.

-   Default

 .. container:: table-row